botanyldrm/Deep_Learning_with_Noisy_Labelled_Data_Literature/README.md

 ### 9 - DivideMix: Learning with Noisy Labels as Semi-supervised Learning

 ### 10 - Boosting Co-teaching with Compression Regularization for Label Noise
+Uses two networks.
+They apply two stages training.
+In the first step, they trained two networks using nested dropout approach.
+Nested dropout create an output at the end of network with importance oredered.
+Then, they choose first k entry of this importance ordered output.
+They, fine tune their network using these k entry of output with Co-teaching algorithm.
+The first stage provides a reliable base for Co-teaching algorithm.

+They used Food101-N and Clothing1M datasets in their experiments.
+They takes 260k images from Clothing1M dataset which is balanced.
+There is not any clean dataset or noise rate assumption before training.
 ### 11 - LEARNING WITH FEATURE-DEPENDENT LABEL NOISE: A PROGRESSIVE APPROACH